sridharke7/movierack/README.md

 MovieRack api is a REST api that is a centralized repository of movies.
 It has popular movie titles with their description, genre and number of users favorited a movie.
 Movie Rack is growing both in its movie collection and user base.

+This API supports

+		A) getting a list of movies filterable by a query and
+		B) details for a specific movie.
+		C) favorite a specific movie.
+		D) get a list of favorited movies.

 <h3 align="Left">Technologies</h3>
 Movie Rack is built with popular technologies